Coronavirus - Going on holiday abroad: countries whose borders are open

 - Czech Republic

-- Portugal (As of 1 July 7.30 pm the regions Lisbon and Porto have colour code 'orange')
+- Portugal (As of 1 July 7.30 pm the region Lisbon has colour code 'orange')

 - Spain (as of 1 July two regions have colour code orange)